wingtk/gvsbuild/README.md

 certificates provided by the system, but in case of error the download is tried again ignoring certificate errors.

-First we need to install the prerequisites.
+First, we need to install the prerequisites.
 There are two main options:

 1. WinGet - Available for Windows 11, and modern versions of Windows 10
 2. Chocolately - An alternative for other Windows versions

 ### Prerequisites with WinGet

-If you would prefer to use Chocolately instead of WinGet, you can skip this section and follow the Prerequisites with Chocolately steps.
+If you prefer to use Chocolately instead of WinGet, you can skip this section and follow the Prerequisites with Chocolately steps.

 #### WinGet